Task 02 - Create a multi-agent solution

 )

 This code initializes the agent with the specified model, name, instructions, and toolset.
 It then creates the agent in Microsoft Foundry and prints the agent ID to the console.
-You will need to add the agent ID to the .env file later.
+We have prepopulated your .env file with the appropriate agent names, so be sure not to change this name.

 02: Create remaining agents